czchen/slides/Introduction_to_GPG/main.md

 ---

-# Example: Generate a GPG Key
+# Generate a GPG Key

 *   Use `gpg --gen-key --expert` to create a master key with only `certify capability`.